 101 is the eighth track on Sheena Easton's ninth album The Lover In Me, and, eight months after the album's release, 101 was released as the album's third single.
-101 was written and produced by Prince (credited as Joey Coco).
+101 was written and produced by Prince (with writing credited as Joey Coco).

 Basic tracking took place on 10 January 1987 at Sunset Sound in Hollywood, California (four days before Jaguar).

 In a 2012 interview, Sheena Easton discussed the song's recording: